ebisike/APlus/README.md

 4. C#

 Code first appraoch was used in maintaining the database models and schemas.
 All migrations are applied when the project starts running.
+Also the codebase is self-documented so minimal code comments were used; instead I tried to use SELF EXPLANATORY identifiers for the models, classes, methods and variables.

 Challenges Faced:
 The unit test fails.